UTIs are rising fast—and the cause could be in your refrigerator (2024)

 How do I stop recurring urinary tract infections? ›

 Urinate often, especially when you feel the need.
 Wipe from front to back after urinating or having a bowel movement.
 Take showers rather than baths.
-Gently wash the skin around your vagin* and anus daily using a mild soap and plenty of water.
+Gently wash the skin around your vagina and anus daily using a mild soap and plenty of water.

 What foods cleanse the bladder? ›